O-H-M2/qmk_port_ch582/README.md

 ### Compiling

 1. Open this repository with VS Code.
+2. Install extension `CMake` and `Cmake Tools`.
-2. Check CMake configurations on status bar which you can find at the bottom of you GUI:
+3. Check CMake configurations on status bar which you can find at the bottom of you GUI:

 - Check `build type` to `Release`
 - Check `active kit` to `No active kit` if you are using the WCH toolchain, or to the corresponding toolchain you have downloaded.

-3. Click the `Build` button.
+4. Click the `Build` button.
-4. Firmwares will be generated to the root directory in the name of your keyboard. **Choose `xxx_upgrade.uf2` if you are the end user, `xxx_factory.hex` is for developers only.**
+5. Firmwares will be generated to the root directory in the name of your keyboard. **Choose `xxx_upgrade.uf2` if you are the end user, `xxx_factory.hex` is for developers only.**

 ## Flashing